-- 1. Disconnect the signal connections (refer to Figure 44). - 2.
+- 1. To replace the surge board, first disconnect the signal connections (refer to Figure 44). - 2.
 The surge suppressor is held in place with four screws.
-Carefully remove them. - 3.
+Carefully remove them using a 3/16" nutdriver. - 3.
 Install the new surge suppressor, replace the screws, and reconnect the signal cables.